aaryan-sharmaa/Wanderlust/README.md

 # Wanderlust

-Welcome to Wanderlust, a full-stack project built using Node.js, Express, and MongoDB!
+Welcome to Wanderlust, an Airbnb inspired full-stack project built using Node.js, Express, and MongoDB!
 Wanderlust is a web application designed to help users discover and explore exciting travel destinations.

 ## Installation